barvian/tw-reset/README.md

 > By default Tailwind resolves non-absolute content paths relative to the current working directory, not the tailwind.config.js file.
 This can lead to unexpected results if you run Tailwind from a different directory.

-`tw-reset` "corrects" this unexpected behavior, which ["will likely become the default" in Tailwind v4](https://tailwindcss.com/docs/content-configuration#using-relative-paths).
+`tw-reset` resolves non-absolute content paths relative to the config file, which ["will likely become the default" in Tailwind v4](https://tailwindcss.com/docs/content-configuration#using-relative-paths).